 - Describe: - The plan to periodically evaluate the data collected regarding both harms and benefits to determine whether subjects remain safe.
-The plan might include establishing a data monitoring committee and a plan for reporting data monitoring committee findings to the IRB and the sponsor. - The data will be reviewed by the PI each time a subject participates in the study, to confirm standard process and to assess for reported adverse events. - What data are reviewed, including safety data, untoward events, and efficacy data. - Temperature recordings, water bath treatment time required to achieve rewarming, and adverse events will be reviewed. - How the safety information will be collected (e.g., with case report forms, at study visits, by telephone calls with participants). - Adverse events will be recorded on the data collection form during the treatment of the subject in the emergency department. - The frequency of data collection, including when safety data collection starts. - Data collection will commence when the subject is treated in the emergency department.
-Data will be reviewed for safety issues after each subject. - Who will review the data. - The PI will review the safety data.
+The plan might include establishing a data monitoring committee and a plan for reporting data monitoring committee findings to the IRB and the sponsor. - The data will be reviewed by the local PI each time a subject participates in the study, to confirm standard process and to assess for reported adverse events. - As the lead site, we will review all data entered into the database for completeness. - What data are reviewed, including safety data, untoward events, and efficacy data. - Signed informed consent, temperature recordings, water bath treatment time required to achieve rewarming, and adverse events will be reviewed. - How the safety information will be collected (e.g., with case report forms, at study visits, by telephone calls with participants). - Adverse events will be recorded on the data collection form during the treatment of the subject in the emergency department.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

-- The frequency or periodicity of review of cumulative data. - The PI will review cumulative data after each subject. - The statistical tests for analyzing the safety data to determine whether harm is occurring. - With an expected subject size of 3-5 study participants in a single study location, safety data will be reviewed after each subject participates.
-There will be no need to make estimations. - Any conditions that trigger an immediate suspension of the research. - If 1 or more unanticipated adverse events are considered possibly attributable to the use of the SVD, the study will be put on hold pending review of the incident. - Describe the procedures for unblinding study therapy on a subject, including documentation of this in the subject's source document. - Unblinding study therapy will not be necessary, as the study is unblinded to the clinician treating the subject and the treatment will occur only during the rewarming phase in emergency department visit.
+- Adverse events across all sites will be reviewed at a monthly meeting of collaborating sites. - The frequency of data collection, including when safety data collection starts. - Data collection will commence when the subject is treated in the emergency department.
+Data will be reviewed for safety issues after each subject. - Who will review the data. - The PI will review the safety data. - The frequency or periodicity of review of cumulative data. - The PI will review cumulative data after each subject. - The statistical tests for analyzing the safety data to determine whether harm is occurring. - With an expected subject size of 1-5 study participants in each study location, safety data will be reviewed after each subject participates.
+There will be no need to make estimations. - Any conditions that trigger an immediate suspension of the research. - If 1 or more unanticipated adverse events are considered possibly attributable to the use of the SVD, the study will be put on hold pending review of the incident. - Describe the procedures for unblinding study therapy on a subject, including documentation of this in the subject's source document. - Unblinding study therapy will not be necessary, as the study is unblinded to the participant and the clinician treating the subject and the treatment will occur only during the rewarming phase in emergency department visit.